Importing Modules

 Patterns can be split into multiple files to better separate pattern code into logical sections.
 To import other files into the current file, pattern language provides two facilities: the #include directive and the import statement.
 Both will search for a given file inside the includes folder in pattern search paths.
 The default search paths are:

-• The includes folder inside the ImHex installation directory.
+• The ImHex installation directory.

-• The AppData/Local/imhex/includes directory.
+• The AppData/Local/imhex directory.

 • Additional search paths.
 To add additional search paths go to Extras > Settings > Folders menu.